Ed Case: 2019–present

 Case rejoined the Blue Dog Coalition on January 29, 2019.

 On July 25, 2019, Case, Don Young, Brad Sherman and Ted Yoho founded the Congressional Pacific Islands Caucus in order to increase Congressional attention to the Indo-Pacific region.
-The caucus was also formed to encourage greater education for House members on the unique environmental, defense and economic issues of island nations and states in the Pacific Ocean.

 On August 27, 2019, Case introduced H.R.
 4547, the Safe and Quiet Skies Act.
 The bill would regulate tour airplane and helicopter flights and, among other things, set decibel limits over residential neighborhoods, prohibit overflights of military facilities, national parks, and residential areas by air tours and require a sterile cockpit.
 The introduction followed two fatal air tour helicopter crashes in Hawaii that killed 14 people.

 On December 18, 2019, Case voted to impeach President Donald Trump.

 In August 2021, Case joined a group of conservative Democrats, dubbed "The Unbreakable Nine", who threatened to derail the Biden administration's $3.5 trillion budget reconciliation package meant to tackle the nation's infrastructure.

+As of 2022, Case has voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight.
+Case voted to provide Israel with support following the October 7 attacks.

+On July 11, 2024, Case called for Joe Biden to withdraw from the 2024 United States presidential election.

+On March 6, 2025, Case was one of ten Democrats in Congress who joined all of their Republican colleagues in voting to censure Democratic congressman Al Green for interrupting President Donald Trump's State of the Union Address which he said "was to respect the institution".

+On April 10, 2025, Case was one of only four Democrats who joined all of the Republicans in the House in voting in favor of the Safeguard American Voter Eligibility Act, commonly known as the SAVE Act.
+The bill places strict requirements to prove American citizenship in order to vote in federal elections.

+Case is one of the most conservative Democrats in Congress and has received most of his financial campaign contributions from PACs.